-If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Credit and Investments Ombudsman (CIO), or the Australian Financial Complaint Authority (AFCA), whose details are as set out below.
+If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA).whose details are as set out below.

 We believe it is important you know how we treat the personal information about you that we receive on the Internet.

 Genworth's various websites may contain links to other sites such as distributors and sales affiliates.
-While we try to link only to sites that share our respect for privacy, we are not responsible for the content or the privacy and internet practices of other sites.
+While we try to link only to sites that share our resp

 Is your personal information safe with us?